Hornet004/alx-system_engineering-devops/0x00-shell_basics/README.md

 **5 - The content in the 4-listmorefiles displays current directory contents including hidden files  in a long format**
 >
 **6 - The content in the 5-listfilesdigitonly displays current directory contents numerically including hidden files in a long format**
+>
+**7 - The content in 6-firstdirectory creates a directory named "holberton" in the /tmp/ directory**